Variational Zero-shot Multispectral Pansharpening: Main Method

 \subsection{Proposed model}

-Unlike existing works that mainly focus on how to preset $\G$, we consider $\G$ in Eq. (\ref{hrms-pan}) as a latent variable and optimize it together with $\X$ in multispectral pansharpening problem (\ref{pan-model}).
+Unlike existing works that mainly focus on how to preset $\G$, we consider $\G$ in Eq. \eqref{hrms-pan} as a latent variable and optimize it together with $\X$ in multispectral pansharpening problem (\ref{pan-model}).
 Specifically, we reformulate (\ref{pan-model}) as

-The main difference of (\ref{our-model}) is that a regularization term about $\G$ is added.
+In the proposed model \eqref{our-model}, a regularization term about $\G$ is added.
 As mentioned above, if the regularization is directly about $\X$, $L_p = \|\X - \G\odot\hat{P} \|_F^2$ can always reach zero no matter what $\X$ is.
 Then, $\hat{P}$, which contains information from PAN, does not effectively contribute to the formulated problem.
 However, the regularization on $\G$ makes the spatial fidelity term $L_2$ affect the problem solution.
-In this way, problem (\ref{our-model}) is not highly ill-posed and the expected HRMS can be effectively guided by LRMS and PAN.
-Besides, since $\G\odot\hat{P}$ is an approximation to $\X$, regularization on $\G$ can be seen as indirectly constraining the structure of $\X$.
+In this way, problem \eqref{our-model} is not highly ill-posed and the expected HRMS then tends to be more properly guided by both LRMS and PAN.

+Besides, we simply remove $R(\X)$ in model \eqref{our-model}.
+Note that since $\G\odot\hat{P}$ is an approximation to $\X$, regularization on $\G$ can be seen as indirectly constraining the structure of $\X$.
 To see this more clearly, we may write $R(\G)\approx R(\X\oslash\hat{P})$.
+Furthermore, we have the following theorem that implies that $R(\X)$ can actually be ``absorbed" into $R(\G)$. \begin{theorem} For any regularization $R_g(\G)$ and $R_x(\X)$, if $(\X^*, \G_1)$ is the minimum point of the following problem

+then, there exists at least one $R(\G)$ and $\G_2$, such that $(\X^*, \G_2)$ is the minimum point of problem \eqref{our-model}. \end{theorem} The proof is presented in Appendix \ref{appendix}.
+With Theorem \ref{theorem}, our model \eqref{our-model} is somehow equivalent to model \eqref{rx-model} with respect to $\X$.
+Comparing these two models, its seems like that $R_x(\X)$ can be ``absorbed" into $R_g(\G)$ to form a new $R(\G)$.
+Since the main focus of this work is about $\G$, we remove the regularization $R(\X)$ to keep the model \eqref{our-model} as compact and concise as possible.
+Also we want to make our algorithm possibly easily reproducible.
+Considering this point, we prefer to keep the form of model \eqref{our-model} in this study.